 Claudia West

 Claudia West is a Principal at Phyto Studio and a Planting Design Director.
-She is additionally a co-author of “Planting in a Post Wild-World.”
+She is also a co-author of “Planting in a Post-Wild World.”

-Contribution: Claudia West advocates for resilient, biodiverse landscapes that support local ecosystems, emphasising the importance of native plants in modern landscape design.
+Contribution: Claudia West advocates for resilient, biodiverse landscapes that support local ecosystems, emphasizing the importance of native plants in modern landscape design.

 Social Media: Follow her on linkedin.